| SHOCKER NXT TROUBLESHOOTING - VISION | |

-This includes problems relating to the Vision eyes only.
+This includes problems relating to the NXT Vision eyes only.
 Please refer to the other Troubleshooting guides if necessary.

 This problem is often caused by a jump in the circuit, or incorrect settings.
-This is uncommon but can occur a number of unlikely ways.
+This is uncommon, but can occur a number of unlikely ways.

-· Verify that the marker is set on the proper eye mode.
-For the stock board, activate beam-break eyes by holding the Dwell Up button while turning the marker on (this enters "forced" mode).
+· Verify that the marker is set to the proper eye mode.
+For the stock board, activate beam-break eyes by holding the Dwell Up button while turning the marker on (this enters "forced" beam-break mode).
 For reflective eyes, hold both dwell buttons while turning the marker on to enter reflective eye mode.

 · Make sure the eye ribbon is correctly plugged in; the silver contacts must face away from the solenoid.